Lufthansa long-haul routes to be hit by Saturday strike

 Lufthansa wants to cut spending to levels nearer those of its rivals.
 It is squeezed by budget carriers Ryanair (RYA.I) and easyJet (EZJ.L) on European routes and by airlines such as Turkish (THYAO.IS) and Emirates [EMIRA.UL] on long-haul flights.

-Strikes cost it more than 200 million euros (144 million pounds) in lost operating profit last year, and losses are mounting again as pilots prepare for their 15th walkout since last April.
+Strikes cost it more than 200 million euros ($214 million) in lost operating profit last year, and losses are mounting again as pilots prepare for their 15th walkout since last April.

 But Germany's largest airline said in a letter to customers published on Friday it would not agree to any deal that would "threaten its ability to survive".

-Lufthansa cancelled 74 of a total 160 long-haul connections scheduled for Saturday, affecting about 20,000 passengers.
+Lufthansa canceled 74 of a total 160 long-haul connections scheduled for Saturday, affecting about 20,000 passengers.
 It also said it was scrapping almost 60 percent of cargo flights.

 Strikes in Germany are relatively rare, with employers and larger unions usually able to resolve their differences at the negotiating table.